Janikus/Simple-Cellular-Automata-GOL-Rule-X-/README.md

 Execute plot.py for a user interface.

-The main code is in main.py, which is able to execute Conway's Game of Life, Elemntary RuleX CA, MultX and CodeX (according to Wolfram's NKS)
+The main code is in main.py, which is able to execute Conway's Game of Life, Elemntary RuleX CA, MultX and CodeX (according to Wolfram's NKS).

 There is no way of exiting the pygame window (couldn't find a way).
 You must use the task manager.